-The strain the helped kickstart the CBD revolution.
-When Resin Seeds released this, the world of marijuana changed dramatically.
+This is the strain that helped kickstart the CBD revolution.
+When Resin Seeds released this strain, the world of marijuana changed dramatically.
 Without Cannatonic, there would be no ACDC, and the creators of Charlotte’s Web not have had proof that, yes, a strain rich in CBD and low in THC could be created.

 The work that has gone into making Cannatonic is amazing.
-Resin Seeds had to select from a huge number of strains in order to get what they and so many in the medical community wanted, including Congolese sativas, Pakistani kushes, the legendary strain Reina Madre and the fantastic NYC Diesel.
+Resin Seeds had to select from a huge number of strains in order to get what they and so many in the medical community wanted and needed.
+This included Congolese sativas, Pakistani kushes, the legendary strain Reina Madre and the fantastic NYC Diesel.
 Thankfully, they were successful, and wisely released Cannatonic in regular seed form as well as feminized in order to allow for cross-breeding.

 Cannatonic still tends to produce more CBD than most other CBD-rich strains, and the fact that it’s available in seed means that it doesn’t feel as “restricted” or “exclusive” as strains like Charlotte’s Web.
 Resin Seeds have also gone on to work with others in producing CBD-rich strains, and we’re sure they’ll carry on being at the cutting edge of marijuana science for some years to come.

 This mostly CBD strain eventually found genetics in MK Ultra and G13 Haze.
 It’s known for producing a mellow, uplifting and powerfully relaxing buzz.
 Cannatonic is often used to treat chronic pain, muscle spasms, anxiety and migraines.

 2. UK Cheese